drduh/YubiKey-Guide/README.md

 ## Transfer keys

-Transferring keys to YubiKey hardware is a one-way operation only, so make sure you've made a backup before proceeding.
-Previous gpg versions required the 'toggle' command before selecting keys.
+Transferring keys to YubiKey hardware using `keytocard` is a one-way operation only, so make sure you've made a backup before proceeding.

+Previous gpg versions required the `toggle` command before selecting keys.
 The currently selected key(s) are indicated with an `*`.
 When moving keys only one key should be selected at a time.

     % gpg --edit-key $KEYID